 - Risk-taking capacity — a two-income household can start a business, return to school, or relocate for opportunity in ways a single-income household cannot

-Marriage also creates time.
-A single mother working two jobs to cover rent and childcare does not have time to attend school events, help with homework, research better school districts, or build the social networks that create economic opportunity.
-A married couple divides these responsibilities.
-The result is not merely financial.
-It is developmental (McLanahan & Sandefur, Growing Up with a Single Parent, Harvard University Press, 1994).
+Beyond its other benefits, marriage also creates time.
+Without it, a single mother juggling two jobs for rent and childcare lacks opportunity to attend school events, help with homework, research better school districts, or build the social networks that create economic opportunity.
+Sharing these tasks allows a married couple to manage more effectively, yielding results that are developmental as much as financial (McLanahan & Sandefur, Growing Up with a Single Parent, Harvard University Press, 1994).

 Children in married two-parent households have better educational outcomes, fewer behavioral problems, higher college completion rates, and higher lifetime earnings (Amato, The Future of Children, 2005).
-This is not ideology.
-This is the data.
+The findings stem from data, not ideology.

 The Success Sequence — 97 Percent

-In 2009, Ron Haskins and Isabel Sawhill of the Brookings Institution published research that should have rewritten every poverty-reduction program in America (Haskins & Sawhill, Creating an Opportunity Society, Brookings Institution Press, 2009).
-They identified the "Success Sequence" — three steps that, when followed in order, virtually guarantee a life above the poverty line.
+In 2009 Ron Haskins and Isabel Sawhill from the Brookings Institution released research that should have transformed every poverty-reduction program across America (Haskins & Sawhill, Creating an Opportunity Society, Brookings Institution Press, 2009).
+They gave the label “Success Sequence” to three steps that, followed in order, virtually guarantee a life above the poverty line.

 - Step 1 — Graduate from high school